eklem/usability-testing-kit/README.md

 ## Stuff missing?
 Need something else?
 Or you wan't the spreadsheets in a different format.
 [Create an issue](https://github.com/eklem/usability-testing-kit/issues/new) and we'll try to fix it.

 We have some issues created already.
-Feel free to [heck them out](https://github.com/eklem/usability-testing-kit/issues)!
+Feel free to [check them out](https://github.com/eklem/usability-testing-kit/issues)!